19hours/sg-statutes/Acts/Trust Companies Act.md

 ### Trust funds to be kept separate

-59\.—(1) Every licensed trust company shall ensure that all moneys, property and securities received or held by the licensed trust company in a fiduciary capacity are always kept distinct and in separate accounts from its own moneys, property and securities and marked in its books for each particular trust, so that they may be distinguished from any other assets shown in the registers and other books of account kept by it and so that the trust moneys do not form part of, or are not mixed with, its general assets.
+59\.—(1) Every licensed trust company shall ensure that all moneys, property, securities, specified securities-based derivatives contracts and units in a collective investment scheme received or held by the licensed trust company in a fiduciary capacity are always kept distinct and in separate accounts from its own moneys, property, securities, specified securities-based derivatives contracts and units in a collective investment scheme and marked in its books for each particular trust, so that they may be distinguished from any other assets shown in the registers and other books of account kept by it and so that the trust moneys do not form part of, or are not mixed with, its general assets.

+[Act 4 of 2017 wef 08/10/2018]

 (2) Every licensed trust company shall ensure that all investments made by it as trustee shall be designated so that the trusts to which the investments belong may be readily identified at any time.